Plain Text Resume Templates & Examples: Free Download

 Use fixed-width fonts.

-If you’re creating text resumes in a standard word processing app like Microsoft Word, use a fixed-width font (also known as a monospaced font) so each character uses the same amount of space; this results in a more professional-looking resume.
+If you’re creating text resumes in a standard word processing app like Microsoft Word, use a fixed-width resume font (also known as a monospaced font) so each character uses the same amount of space; this results in a more professional-looking resume.
 You should also keep your font at a standard size (10 or 12) throughout.
 Some fixed-width fonts you can use include Consolas, Courier, DejaVu Sans Mono, Lucida Console, Monaco and Prestige Elite.

 Don’t use italics, bold font or underlining for your text.